Qiskit/RFCs/0000-experiment-dataframe.md

 ### B. Introduction of artifacts

 Result database allows experimentalists to store `artifact` data per experiment ID.
 Thus, in QE, we can add `ExperimentData.artifact` to save supplementary data such as raw curve data points and figures.
 In principle this can be a bare python data container, but it is better to use [thread-safe container](https://github.com/Qiskit/qiskit-experiments/blob/b150427f86c74a02d638e06507864c7bb060c27c/qiskit_experiments/database_service/utils.py#L168-L245) subclass.
-In principle, `ExpeirmentData.add_artifacts` can be called from the `_run_analysis` method, which is running on a Python concurrent thread, and therefore we need to protect the artifact container from the data collision from different analysis threads.
+The `BaseAnalysis.run` method can call `ExpeirmentData.add_artifacts` to save extra data in the database, which is running on a Python concurrent thread, and therefore we need to protect the artifact container from the data collision from different analysis threads.

 #### Data structure